 Let’s not forget the foundation of the band, Brian Downey.
 One of the most underrated drummers out there.

-A workhorse who produced some timeless drumming sections such as the momorable intro to Emerald and the performance on Bad Reputation, Downey is incredibly respected in drumming circles around the world.
+A workhorse who produced some timeless drumming sections such as the memorable intro to Emerald and the performance on Bad Reputation, Downey is incredibly respected in drumming circles around the world.

 Thin Lizzy-in our opinion the greatest rock band Ireland has ever produced and one of the greatest bands of all time.

 Have you found what you’re looking for?!
-These are what we believe are the greatest Irish rock bands of all time.
+Those were the groups we believe to be the greatest Irish rock bands of all time.

 As all top 10s are controversial, we would love to hear if you believe this is a reasonable list.
 Have we forgotten somebody?

 Should a band be placed higher on the list?
 Let us know!
 Maybe you have seen some of these rockers live?
-We’d love to know how they were.
-Drop us a comment.
-We’d be delighted to hear from ye!
+In the meantime crank up the volume and get rockin’ to our playlist of some of the great Irish rock tunes.

 Who is the best Irish rock band?